Flying Less Initiative

 Flying does not only contribute to climate change through CO2 emissions.
 Planes emit nitrogen oxides (NOx) in the upper part of the troposphere, stimulating the formation of ozone with a greater global warming effect than CO2.
 Flying less will therefore not only contribute to JLU becoming carbon neutral, but also climate neutral!

 What do we want to achieve?

-This agreement is inspired by similar initiatives at other universities.
-For example, the initiative by the TU and HU Berlin as well as the University of Potsdam with their “not under 1000” call.
-It was already signed by over 3,800 scientists in Europe (February 2020) and is designed as a voluntary agreement not to fly to destinations which can be reached within 12 hours with other means of transport.
+This agreement is inspired by similar initiatives at other universities, for example, theas well as the .
+These initiatives are in line with the “ ” call from Scientists 4 Future.
+This voluntary commitment has been signed by over 4,100 scientists in Europe (October 2020) and is designed as a voluntary agreement not to fly to destinations which can be reached within 12 hours with other means of transport.

 We invite colleagues at JLU to join our effort and sign this pledge.
 Also, we encourage the university’s Executive Board to promote this pledge and come up with a university-wide travel policy to reduce flying at JLU.
 Moreover, to support this initiative, we suggest that the University should:

 - Provide individual feedback to all travelers on how much CO2 they produced with their business trips.

 - Publish overall travel-related CO2 emissions per institute per year.

 - Increase the number of videoconference facilities across all university buildings.

 This initiative is aimed at flying less.
 However, we acknowledge that other commitments, such as travelling to work on foot, by bike or public transportation instead of using a private car, can also contribute to a reduction in travel-related greenhouse gas emissions.

 Do you want to join this initiative?
 Sign the pledge here!